NZRS/entropyserver/README.md

 1. Communication with the client is over HTTPS (not yet implemented)
 1. The server certificate is distributed and expected to be installed with the client for the client to use.
 There is no trust of X.509 Certificate Authorities. (not yet implemented)
 1. The domain name of the server is DNSSEC signed, from the root down.(not yet implemented)
+1. The internal buffer size can be adjusted to control how much entropy is stored in RAM before it is served.

+## Dependencies

+	ftdi
+	express

 ## Config file